theodrom/Documentation/Installation in production Epi and IV, after upgrading.md

 * Download the production databases, both for Epi and IV.
 The databases have to **get upgraded** to the respective versions of the local projects.

+    **OBS: It is possible to upgrade the Epi-database on the production environment.
+See on 'working on remote server' below**

 * Be aware of the **production-Server version**.
 The databases have to be restored and re-produced at the same SQL-Server version instance, otherwise thay wont't be restored to the production-Server.

 * Create new databases with differnt names than the _old databases_ from the server.
 These names will follow the databases, when you 'll install them later, in the production-Server and for safety reasons it's good to be different. **Restore and overwrite** the _new databases_ with the _old databases_.
     **OBS**: Create a new user for the databases to log in with it.

 #### Imagevault